 McCann was born in Scranton, Pennsylvania to James and Mary McCann.
 Her Commonwealth of Pennsylvania Application for World War II Compensation is extremely useful.
-It lists her as being at St. Peter’s Hospital in Brooklyn when she entered the U.S. Army on May 20, 1942.
-It also lists her as going overseas on January 14, 1943, which suggests she was already with the 32nd Station Hospital (which shipped out for Algeria on the same day).
-Indeed, a January 30, 1943 Associated Press story in The Boston Evening Globe, “Cambridge Girl Busy on Trip to Africa With Seasick WAACS”, mentions McCann being on the same transport with nurses Dorothea LeCain of Cambridge, Massachusetts, Margaret McCormick of Rutledge, Vermont (presumably Margaret M. McCormick), and Sophie J. Lange of Buffalo, New York.
+According to the document, she was working at St. Peter’s Hospital in Brooklyn when she entered the U.S. Army on May 20, 1942.
+According to the unit’s morning reports, 2nd Lieutenant McCann served at Fort Dix, New Jersey prior to joining the 32nd Station Hospital at Camp Kilmer, New Jersey on December 29, 1942.
+A January 30, 1943 Associated Press story in The Boston Evening Globe, “Cambridge Girl Busy on Trip to Africa With Seasick WAACS”, mentioned McCann being on the same transport with nurses Dorothea LeCain of Cambridge, Massachusetts, Margaret McCormick of Rutledge, Vermont (presumably Margaret M. McCormick), and Sophie J. Lange of Buffalo, New York.

 2nd Lieutenant McCann was listed on the December 31, 1943 roster listed with the assignment of Night Duty, Medical Section.
 She was listed as an operating room nurse on the May 1, 1944 roster and a general duty nurse on the December 31, 1944 roster.
 She was promoted to 1st lieutenant as of March 27, 1945.
 She left the unit in July 1945.
 Her overseas service ended in November 1, 1945.
 Although she left the U.S. Army on March 1, 1946 at Camp Stoneman, California, she apparently rejoined the military in March 1947.
 The Pennsylvania Application for World War II Compensation contains both her World War II service number (N-723269) as well as her service number from 1947 onward (N-1370), which makes it possible to follow her career a little further.
 As of 1950 she was working at the station hospital at Fort Bragg, North Carolina.

 She was listed on the January 1, 1951 Official Army Register as having joined the service on May 20, 1942 and as being promoted to captain on May 20, 1949.
 She was listed in the January 1, 1956 Official Army Register as a captain who was 883rd on the Army Nurse Corps Promotion List.
 She was listed in the January 1, 1961 U.S. Army Register under her maiden name as being promoted to major on July 3, 1958.
-She is listed (under her married name) on the January 1, 1966 U.S. Army Register as retiring from the U.S. Army on December 31, 1962 at the rank of major.
+She was listed (under her married name) on the January 1, 1966 U.S. Army Register as retiring from the U.S. Army on December 31, 1962 at the rank of major.
+(Based on that date of separation, her records should have survived the 1973 fire at the National Personnel Records Center, but will not be accessible as an archival record until 2024).
 Her last residence was listed as Tulsa, Oklahoma.
 She is buried at Fort Gibson National Cemetery in Oklahoma.
 I have been unable to learn any further about her, not even her husband’s first name.

 As of December 31, 1943, she was listed as Supervisor, Medical Section with a rank of 1st lieutenant.
 She was promoted to captain as of August 17, 1944, but her assignment remained the same as of December 31, 1944.
-After Principal Chief Nurse Brammer left the unit in July 1945, Captain McCormick was designated the Chief Nurse, effective July 22, 1945, but this was after the unit ceased operations in Caserta.
-She was one of several nurses from the unit who is listed on a 7th Replacement Depot document from 1945 that lists her as returning to New York on October 4, 1945.
-Her home address was listed as Attleboro, Massachusetts on the roster.
+After Principal Chief Nurse Brammer left the unit in July 1945, Captain McCormick was designated the Chief Nurse, effective July 22, 1945.
+This was after the unit ceased operations in Caserta.
+She was one of several nurses from the unit listed on a 7th Replacement Depot document from 1945 that indicated that she arrived in New York on October 4, 1945.
+Her home address was listed as being in Attleboro, Massachusetts on the roster.

 Elizabeth Teresa McGaulley (Elizabeth McGaulley Mahar), N-723174 (July 5, 1904 – February 26, 1988)

-It is unclear when she joined the 32nd Station Hospital, but 2nd Lieutenant McGaulley appeared on the December 31, 1943 roster with assignment of Night Duty, Medical Section.
+2nd Lieutenant McGaulley appeared on the December 31, 1943 roster with assignment of Night Duty, Medical Section.
 It appears she transferred to the 33rd Field Hospital around January 1944.
-Dwight McNelly’s unpublished manuscript mentions that about a week into the Anzio invasion, two nurses were transferred from the 32nd Station Hospital to serve at the beachhead.
-The most likely candidates are McGaulley and 2nd Lieutenant Rose V. Straley.
-McGaulley is mentioned in the diary of Dr. Arthur Batterton deGrandpré of the 95th Evacuation Hospital, whose February 6, 1944 entry states: “Betty McGaulley from Plattsburgh, called yesterday; she’s with the 33d Field Hospital.
+Dwight McNelly’s unpublished manuscript mentioned that about a week into the Anzio invasion, two nurses were transferred from the 32nd Station Hospital to serve at the beachhead.
+Likely candidates include McGaulley and 2nd Lieutenant Rose V. Straley.
+McGaulley was mentioned in the diary of Dr. Arthur Batterton deGrandpré of the 95th Evacuation Hospital, whose February 6, 1944 entry stated: “Betty McGaulley from Plattsburgh, called yesterday; she’s with the 33d Field Hospital.
 Some change from a Station Hospital, where she served previously.”

 McGaulley appeared in a photograph printed on March 4, 1944 in the Mansfield News-Journal (Mansfield, Ohio) as well as several other papers on different dates.
-The caption of the photograph states:
+The caption of the photograph stated:

 German bombing or shelling by long range artillery is not enough to halt the “primping up” of American nurses on the beachhead below Rome.
 Lieut.
 Mary Brady, of Brooklyn, N. Y., holds the mirror here while her medical colleague, Lieut.
 Elizabeth T. McGaulley of Plattsburg, N. Y., repairs her tousled hair-do.

-Dr. Arthur Batterton deGrandpré’s June 25, 1944 diary entry states:
+Dr. Arthur Batterton deGrandpré’s June 25, 1944 diary entry stated:

 Saw Betty McGaulley at church.
 She still serves with the 33d Field Hospital.
 She was at Anzio for 4 months and is now getting ready for another adventure by boat (ending up in the South Pacific).
 She looks very well.

-Evidentially, she returned to Plattsburg after the war, since she’s in a 1946 city directory.
+McGaulley’s nephew told me that his aunt was at Manila in the Philippines when the war ended.
+Evidentially, she returned to Plattsburg after the war, since she appeared in a 1946 city directory.
 She married Henry Allen Mahar in August 1947.
-Her obituary in the Plattsburgh Press-Republican states she was a member of the Disabled American Veterans and American Legion.
-Her obituary does not list any children.
+Her obituary in the Plattsburgh Press-Republican stated she was a member of the Disabled American Veterans and American Legion.
+The couple did not have children.

 Lexie Winsome Miller (Lexie Miller Hazlett) N-721908 (August 9, 1907 – March 30, 2003)

-2nd Lieutenant Miller was one of 25 nurses transferred from Lovell General Hospital at Fort Devens, Massachusetts.
-This nurse is listed on the December 31, 1943 roster with the assignment of Night Duty, Medical Section.
-On the May 1, 1944 roster she is listed as Nurse, general duty.
-Lexie W. Miller transferred to the 64th General Hospital in June 1944.
+2nd Lieutenant Miller was one of 25 nurses transferred from Lovell General Hospital at Fort Devens, Massachusetts into the 32nd Station Hospital effective December 1942.
+She was listed on the December 31, 1943 roster with the assignment of Night Duty, Medical Section.
+On the May 1, 1944 roster she was listed as Nurse, general duty.
+Miller transferred to the 64th General Hospital in June 1944.

 Ruby Milligan was born in Berlin, New Hampshire to James and Frances Milligan, who had immigrated from Canada.
 By 1937 she was listed on a directory as working a nurse at Central Maine General Hospital in Lewiston, Maine.
 I was initially confused to see that on the 1940 census she was listed as a student nurse at the Charles V. Chaplin Hospital in Providence, Rhode Island.
 In email correspondence with Milligan’s son, he explained that his mother’s education at Central Main General Hospital would have been analogous to L.P.N. today, followed by additional training at Chaplin equivalent to R.N.